MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 2. Save the file.

+The identifier that was used in the resource pack is defined here.
+The block is also set to appear in the creative menu and is not set as an experimental piece of content.

 - **`destroy_time`** is how many player hits does it take to destroy this block.
 - **`explosion_resistance`** is how resistent the block is to explosions.
 Higher values mean the block is less likely to break.
 - **`friction`** is used to drive player and entity speeds while stepping on this block. wood and dirt are set to a friction of `0.6` while ice is set to `0.1`.